dstackai/dstack/docs/docs/concepts/fleets.md

 Deleting a fleet will terminate all instances in the fleet.
 To terminate and delete only specific instances from the fleet, pass `-i INSTANCE_NUM` to `dstack fleet delete`:

-To remove an instance from the pool manually, use the `dstack pool rm` command.

 <div class="termy">